ULHPC/tutorials/deep_learning/README.md

     - MNIST dataset: see [Yann LeCun's website](http://yann.lecun.com/exdb/mnist/)

 --------------------
-Outline 2019
+Outline

-* Develop, with Keras.
+* Develop a model with Keras
-	- code on cpu, later deploy on gpu
-	- env: python foss, add
+	- Work on a CPU node
-	- test on gpu (interactive)
+	- Test on a GPU (interactive)
-* Launch batch Keras job.
+* Launch batch job on a single node
-	- run on gpu.
+	- run on GPU

 --------------------
 ## Pre-requisites ##